tmarsteel/jcli/docs/walkthrough.md

 </cli>
 ```

-**Note:** `v` is an alias but when querying the `CLIParser.ValidatedInput` for flags and options, the `identifier` must be used.
+**Note:** `v` is an alias but when querying the `Validator.ValidatedInput` for flags and options, the `identifier` must be used.

 #### Options

-Because .csv files can have various encodings and might lack a BOM, we need an optional option to specify the input
-encoding but the converter will default to UTF-8:
+Because .csv files can have various encodings and might lack a BOM, we need an optional option to specify the input encoding but the converter will default to UTF-8:

 ```xml
 <xml version="1.0">